SolidRun/meta-solidrun-arm-rzg2lc/README.md

 Install the [repo](https://gerrit.googlesource.com/git-repo/) command, as well as the "Build Host Packages" per [Yocto Documentation](https://docs.yoctoproject.org/5.0.8/brief-yoctoprojectqs/index.html#build-host-packages).

+Alternatively it is possible to use docker for a consistent build environment meeting all requirements:

+    docker run --rm -it -v $PWD:/home/pokyuser crops/poky:ubuntu-22.04

+For Podman:

+    docker run --userns=keep-id:uid=1000,gid=1000 --rm -it -v $PWD:/home/pokyuser crops/poky:ubuntu-22.04

 ### Download Yocto Recipes

 Start in a new empty directory with plenty of free disk space - at least 150GB.
 Then download the build recipes: